 Stairs for Your Tiny Home

-Having safe, solid stairs is one of those things that feels small until it matters.
+Safe, solid stairs are one of those things that feel small until they matter.
 Most homes need three or four steps, depending on how high the door or porch sits off the ground.

 Price: About $100 to $300

 These are ready-to-go stairs you can order online.
-They’re usually metal, designed for RVs and tiny homes, and often show up with non-slip treads included.
-They’re not going to win any design awards, but they work really well and install fast.
+They are usually metal, designed for RVs and tiny homes, and often arrive with non-slip treads included.
+They will not win any design awards, but they work well and install fast.

 Why people go this route: